nabadawy/AMEN2S-SoC/ML Accelerator/README.md

 ![Untitled Diagram2 drawio](https://user-images.githubusercontent.com/62911896/145671523-54b7a095-4796-4dd6-9708-4ad5f72ef02c.png)

-## power Analysis
+## Power Analysis
 Our aim is to increase the speed of the accelerator without increasing the power consumption.
 That is why we migrated the convolution function to hte hardware instead of the software to increase the speed with less power usage.
 The power consumption is the power of the software plus the power ot the hardware.

 # Four 8-bit MAC unit accelerator

 ## Motivation:
-Since,area of MAC unit is very small (0.00235 mm^2) (264 gate cells) and the speed of one unit is 2.2ns less than 0.25% of clk cycle period, and to avoid the over head of using another clk, we propose that ML accelerator can consists of 4 8-bit MAC units.
+In one cycle, we load 32-bits which then will be divided into 4 8-bits.
+Each 8-bits will be bassed to the MAC unit to be multiplied then the output of the four mac units will be accumilated to the old sum.
+The input of the Module is: 4-bits valid, 32-bits sum, 32-bits A, 32-bits B.
-The code will be found [here](https://github.com/nabadawy/Energy-Efficient-Soc-through-acceleration-for-IoT-applications/tree/main/ML%20Accelerator/4units-accelrator)
+The code will be found [here](https://github.com/nabadawy/Energy-Efficient-Soc-through-acceleration-for-IoT-applications/tree/main/ML%20Accelerator/four_mac)

 ## Architecture :